lumina-desktop/lumina-docs/lumina.rst

 The "User" button provides quick access for user interaction with the system.
 The left frame of this menu contains the following 4 tabs:

-* **Favorites:** the yellow star icon allows the user to quickly launch anything that was setup as a "favorite".
+* **Favorites:** the yellow star on a blue folder icon can be used to quickly launch anything that was setup as a "favorite".
 Favorites can be applications, files, or directories, and are separated into those three categories.
-Favorites can be removed by clicking the small button on the right side of the entry.
-If the button icon is a red minus sign, removing the favorite does not actually delete the file as just its link is removed.
+Favorites can be removed by clicking the icon on the right side of the entry.
+If the icon is a red minus sign, removing the favorite does not actually delete the file as just its link is removed.
 If the button icon is a trash can, the file will actually get deleted permanently.
 Note that anything that exists in the users Desktop folder (:file:`~/Desktop`) is automatically treated as a favorite.

 * **System Applications:** the white and blue gear icon lets the user browse all the applications currently registered on the system.
 By default, applications are listed alphabetically, but the list can be narrowed down by category using the drop-down list at the top of the tab.
-If you are running PC-BSD® or another operating system that has a pre-defined application "store", you will also have a shortcut at the top of the tab which will open up that application store.
+If you are running PC-BSD® or another operating system that has a pre-defined application store, you will also have a shortcut at the top of the tab which will open up that application store.
 On a PC-BSD® system, the shortcut is to AppCafe®.
-Each application has a little "star" button on the right side of the entry.
-This allows you to mark an application as a favorite and have it appear on your personal list of quick shortcuts.
+Any application that is not currently marked as a favorite has a "star" button on the right side of the entry.
+This allows you to add an application to "Favorites".

-* **Home Directory:** the blue folder icon lets the user quickly browse through all the directories in their home and open any of them in the Insight file manager by clicking the "Browse" button.
-You also have the same little "star" on directories that can be clicked to mark that directory as a favorite if you want quick access to it later.
+* **Home Directory:** the blue folder icon can be used to browse through all the directories in their home and open any of them in the :ref:`Insight File Manager`.
+Click the star icon to the right of the directory name to add it to "Favorites".

-* **Desktop Preferences:** the yellow tool icon provides quick shortcuts to system and desktop configuration utilities.
+* **Desktop Preferences:** the tool icon provides quick shortcuts to system and desktop configuration utilities.
 It also contains "About the Lumina Desktop" which can be clicked to determine the installed version of Lumina.
 You can also determine the version by typing :command:`lumina-info`.

 If you are on PC-BSD®, or a supported operating system, you should have links to the operating system's control panel, the desktop configuration utility